BOMULLSÄNGELN – COTTON ANGEL

 Susanna Alakoski’s new literary project is as instantaneously tempting as it is ambitious. […] Alakoski takes a double grip, around the great story and the little life there within […] The take-off is wider than ever before, but Alakoski writes about her recognizable topics in her simple and concrete prose that she is known for.
 And it is as appealing as always.
 The literary feast has just begun.

 Susanna Alakoski writes about love, desire and joy, and not only about exploitation and poor working conditions.
 Above all, she gives respect to those people that history books have left without name.
 Hilda is quietly portrayed in an exquisite way. […] Alakoski manages to introduce world political and economic events, that affect the worker’s, Hilda’s, life, in a natural way.
-All this put together makes me extremely expectant for the continuation of The Cotton Quartet.
+All this put together makes me extremely expectant for the continuation of the Cotton quartet.
 I didn’t have the slightest idea of how much I wanted to read about Hilda and her descendents. […] Susanna Alakoski has devoted her authorship to give a voice to the silent (and silenced).

 Masterpiece about women who have been silenced […] Susanna Alakoski uses every word that fits in the work at the farm, all the tiresome labour that is demanded and every feeling that is hidden in the persons to give us a story that throbs, stings and aches. […] The tears are falling when I read Susanna Alakoski’s precise prose where she describes her grandmother’s life.
 Her musical story fills the empty space that has existed until now.